robbert-harms/MDT/docs/_dynamic_modules/cascade_models.rst

   The first contains the results of the previous model fit indexed by parameter names.
   The second contains the results of all prior model estimates, indexed first by model name and second by parameter name.

-An example highlighting these syntactic options would be:
+An example highlighting all these syntactic options would be:

 .. code-block:: python